facefusion/facefusion/README.md

   --face-analyser-order {left-right,right-left,top-bottom,bottom-top,small-large,large-small,best-worst,worst-best}      specify the order in which the face analyser detects faces.
   --face-analyser-age {child,teen,adult,senior}                                                                          filter the detected faces based on their age
   --face-analyser-gender {female,male}                                                                                   filter the detected faces based on their gender
-  --face-detector-model {retinaface,yoloface,yunet}                                                                      choose the model responsible for detecting the face
+  --face-detector-model {many,retinaface,scrfd,yoloface,yunet}                                                           choose the model responsible for detecting the face
   --face-detector-size FACE_DETECTOR_SIZE                                                                                specify the size of the frame provided to the face detector
   --face-detector-score [0.0-1.0]                                                                                        filter the detected faces base on the confidence score
+  --face-landmarker-score [0.0-1.0]                                                                                      filter the detected landmarks base on the confidence score

 face selector:
-  --face-selector-mode {reference,one,many}                                                                              use reference based tracking with simple matching
+  --face-selector-mode {many,one,reference}                                                                              use reference based tracking or simple matching
   --reference-face-position REFERENCE_FACE_POSITION                                                                      specify the position used to create the reference face
   --reference-face-distance [0.0-1.5]                                                                                    specify the desired similarity between the reference face and target face
   --reference-frame-number REFERENCE_FRAME_NUMBER                                                                        specify the frame used to create the reference face